microsoft/vision-datasets/README.md

 - `image_caption`: each image is labeled with a few texts describing the images.
 - `image_text_matching`: each image is associated with a collection of texts describing the image, and whether each text description matches the image or not.
 - `image_matting`: each image has a pixel-wise annotation, where each pixel is labeled as 'foreground' or 'background'.
-- `regression`: each image is labeled with a real-valued numeric regression target.
+- `image_regression`: each image is labeled with a real-valued numeric regression target.

 `multitask` type is a composition type, where one set of images has multiple sets of annotations available for different tasks, where each task can be of any basic type.